wreckah/slack-cleaner/readme.md

 ```

 If you want to delete files for ex-users, you can add `admin` to token's
-requested scopes for your admin user and use this token.
+requested scopes (to URL from 4th item) for your admin user and use this token.